babel/website/docs/plugins/syntax-async-generators.md

   <h4>Syntax only</h4>
   <p>
     This plugin only allows Babel to parse this syntax.
-If you want to transform it then see <a href="/docs/plugins/transform-regenerator">transform-regenerator</a>, <a href="/docs/plugins/transform-async-to-generator">transform-async-to-generator</a>, or <a href="/docs/plugins/transform-async-to-module-method">transform-async-to-module-method</a>.
+If you want to transform it then see <a href="/docs/plugins/transform-async-generator-functions/">async-generator-functions</a> and <a href="/docs/plugins/transform-regenerator">transform-regenerator</a> if generator support is not supported natively.
   </p>
 </blockquote>

-This plugin allows Babel to parse [async generators](https://github.com/zenparsing/async-iteration/).
+This plugin allows Babel to parse [async generators](https://github.com/zenparsing/async-iteration/) only.

 ## Installation